tacitknowledge/jcr-mock/README.md

 *  If no type information is included in the property value, it will default as a String property.
 *  If no property value information can be determined, the following happens:
-    *  If it's a String, the default is an empty string "".
+    *  If it's a String, the default is an empty string.
     *  If it's a number, date or binary, an exception is thrown.

 ### Special Property Types